 \subsection{Shared Cache Congestion}

 Traditional von Neumann architecture systems have processing and memory units physically separated~\cite{arikpo2007neumann}.
 Thus, the performance of a system becomes highly dependent on the performance of the interconnect between the two physical units, which has become known as the \emph{von Neumann bottleneck}~\cite{arikpo2007neumann}.
-Over the past few decades, advances in processing technology have increasingly outgrown that of memory technology~\cite{hennessy_computer_2011} and this difference in performance growth is referred to as the \emph{memory wall}~\cite{iyer_advances_2021}, which has prompted the invention of many techniques to mitigate the problem.
+Over the past few decades, advances in processing technology have increasingly outgrown that of memory technology~\cite{hennessy_computer_2011} and this difference in performance growth is referred to as the \emph{memory wall}~\cite{wulf_hitting_1995}, which has prompted the invention of many mitigating techniques.

 One such technique is to use a \emph{cache}.
 A cache is a small, high-performance memory package that is typically embedded in the CPU die.
 As the cache is substantially faster than the main memory, the processor may place data currently worked on in the cache and thus spend less time waiting for the data it needs from the main memory~\cite{brett_memory_2016}.